justinjiajia/personalwiki/nn.md

 **authorized_keys** now contains only 1 public key, occupying its own line.
 You may observe line breaks inside the long number when using a command line interface.
 They are printing artifacts, because it is too long to fit on the screen.

-The authorized_keys file holds a list of authorized public keys The login attempt from a client will be accepted if the client proves that it holds the private key and the public key is in the server's authorization list (i.e., **authorized_keys**).

 ## 2. Creating an AMI for the Configured instance

 We have successfully set up Hadoop on one EC2 instance.
 Hadoop's configuration information should be consistent across all machines in a fully-distributed cluster.
 To make things easier, we will now just clone the EC2 instance to create an AMI.
 To do that:

 1. Select the configured instance on the EC2 dashboard.
-Then, click on the Actions tab.
-Click Image > Create Image.
-Give you Image a name (e.g., hadoop-your-ITSC-account).
-Your instance is rebooting, and your PuTTY connection is getting lost.
+Then, click on the **Actions** tab.
+Click **Image and templates** > **Create image**.
+Give you image a name (e.g., hadoop-your-ITSC-account).
+Your instance is rebooting, and your SSH connection is getting lost.

 2. Look on the left pane of your EC2 dashboard.
-Click AMIs to view your created Image.
+Click **AMIs** to view your created image.
 It should be in pending status.
 Wait for it to be available.

 3. Once available, we can clone this AMI to create more EC2 instances that share the same setting as the configured one to launch a fully-distributed cluster.